gchamon/xd1.dev/weblog/backups-and-bitrot.md

 fi
 ```

-Why it was there, I will never know.
-The need for it was lost to time and buried in sand.
+Why it was there, I will never know, the need for it being lost to time and buried in sand.
 But one lesson will remain, which is to **clean you HOME folder**.